 Qualifications in the medium of Gaelic

-Some of our National Qualifications are delivered in Gaelic and student numbers are growing.
+Some National Qualifications are delivered in Gaelic and student numbers are growing.

 - Cruinneòlas (Geography)